zohebjamal/zsh-autoswitch-micromamba/README.rst

 How it Works
 ------------

-Simply call the ``mkvenv`` command in the directory you wish to setup a virtual environment.
-A virtual environment specific to that folder will now activate every time you enter it.
+Simply call the ``mkcenv`` command in the directory you wish to setup a conda environment.
+A conda environment specific to that folder will now activate every time you enter it.

 See the *Commands* section below for more detail.